 Amarillo country music station 101.9 “The Bull” ranked what they considered the “Six of the Funniest Road Names in Amarillo.”
 In their estimation, these streets include:

-I’ve only driven in Amarillo a couple of times myself, but I kind of want to go back, making sure to pay better attention to road signs next time.
+I’ve only driven in Amarillo a couple of times myself, but I want to go back, making sure to pay better attention to road signs next time.

 More Cool Stuff About Amarillo